2021–22 Copa Argentina

 The 2022 Copa Argentina (officially the Copa Argentina AXION energy 2022 for sponsorship reasons) was the twelfth edition of the Copa Argentina, and the tenth since the relaunch of the tournament in 2011.
 The competition began on 23 February and ended on 30 October 2022.
-Boca Juniors were the defending champions but they were eliminated in the semi-finals.
+Boca Juniors, the defending champions, were eliminated in the semi-finals.

-Patronato defeated Talleres (C) by a 1–0 score in the final to win their first title in the tournament.
+Patronato defeated Talleres (C) 1–0 in the final to win their first title in the tournament.
 As winners, they qualified for the 2023 Copa Libertadores group stage and earned the right to play against the winners of the 2022 Argentine Primera División in the 2022 Supercopa Argentina.

 Teams

 Sixty-four teams took part in this competition: All twenty-six teams from the Primera División; fifteen teams of the Primera Nacional; six from the Primera B, four from the Primera C; three from the Primera D and ten teams from Federal A.

 First Level

 Primera División

 All twenty-six teams of the 2021 tournament qualified.